 - Serve.
 Let it cool and then serve it hot.

 - You can use melted coconut oil in place of the butter in this recipe.

 - Replace the maple syrup with date syrup to make it Whole30.

 - Brown sugar can be used in place of coconut sugar although it is slightly healthier.

 - Regular milk can be used in place of non-dairy milk if you do not need to keep this recipe dairy-free.

 - Make this sweet potato casserole egg-free.
 Simply leave out the eggs, it will still be crazy good.

 One of the best parts about this simple recipe is that you can make it ahead of time and bake it when you are ready.
 To make this recipe ahead of time: make and assemble the casserole but do not bake it.
-Instead cover it with foil and store it in the refrigerator for 1-2 days.
+Instead, cover it with foil and store it in the refrigerator for 1-2 days.

-More healthy Sweet Potato side dish recipes to try
+More healthy Sweet Potato recipes

 - Best Instant Pot Sweet Potatoes